 A short description of the image.
 It provides important keywords for image searches.

-The Importance of Metadata to SEO
+The Importance of Metadata for an SEO Boost

 One key to achieving a high Google ranking is creating a high-quality user experience and your site’s metadata contributes to that positive experience.
 A well written title tag and meta description can provide the searcher with the confidence that they are going to a website that will properly answer their search query.

-While Google doesn’t list metadata as a direct ranking factor, they do provide an indirect boost.
+While Google doesn’t list metadata as a direct ranking factor, they do provide an indirect SEO boost.
 An improved click-through rate tells Google that your website answers search queries appropriately.
 In the long run driving more clicks will boost your overall authority and organic rankings.

 Tidying Up My Metadata